 This company’s organic vegan henna hair dyes bond with your hair (as opposed to chemically coating it), while Ayurvedic herbs condition the hair and scalp.
 The company also carries hair dye specific to beards!

 All of Morocco Method’s henna hair dyes are sulfate- and gluten-free and use no synthetic chemicals.

-For a full list of cruelty-free hair dye companies, see our cruelty-free database and choose your desired product type from the pull-down menu.
+For a full list of hair dye companies that don’t test on animals, see our cruelty-free database and choose your desired product type from the pull-down menu.